With adverse effects of climate change on the increase, farmers will be instrumental in making changes to food production to ensure our survival.

 About the Author

+At SAI Global Assurance Robin Levin is UK and Ireland Relationship Manager and works closely with Standards owners such as Red Tractor, GlobalG.A.P.
+LEAF and farmers, ensuring that we aim together towards achieving mutually agreed industry recognition for buyers and consumers.
 Robin’s career spans Sales, Management, Consultancy, Agronomy and Farm & Food Assurance.
-He has participated on the LEAF Marque Technical Advisory Committee, and as a BASIS and FACTS examiner.
-At SAI Global Assurance Robin is UK and Ireland Relationship Manager and works closely with Standards owners such as Red Tractor, GlobalG.A.P.
-LEAF and farmers, ensuring that we aim together towards achieving mutually agreed industry recognition for buyers and consumers.
+He has participated on the LEAF Marque Technical Advisory Committee, and as a BASIS and FACTS examiner and in 2019 was voted Best Food Technologist at the SOFHT awards.